SPARQL-Anything/sparql.anything/README.md

 SPARQL Anything provides a number of magical functions and properties to facilitate the users in querying the sources and constructing knowledge graphs.

+> [!NOTE]
-**NOTE**: SPARQL Anything is built on Apache Jena, see a list of supported functions on the [Apache Jena documentation](https://jena.apache.org/documentation/query/library-function.html).
+> SPARQL Anything is built on Apache Jena, see a list of supported functions on the [Apache Jena documentation](https://jena.apache.org/documentation/query/library-function.html).

 Moreover, if you run the geosparql distribution of the CLI or the server, you can also use the [GeoSPARQL functions provided by Apache Jena](https://jena.apache.org/documentation/geosparql/index.html).